International child abduction in Mexico: Extradition

 Prosecutors in Mexico have asserted that prosecution under Article IV of the Mexican Penal Code is sufficient compliance with the Extradition Treaty and allows Mexico to try fugitives for crimes committed in a foreign territory by a Mexican citizen.
 The trial is conducted in accordance with Mexican Federal Law when the accused has not been tried in the country where he committed the offense.
 Although efforts are underway to address the widespread corruption which has historically plagued Mexican judicial and law enforcement communities, little is known about the results of Article IV prosecutions.
 Often warrants remain in their system, unserved, for years.
 Prosecutions are commenced and then dismissed or have their sentences substantially reduced in appellate courts.
 No verifiable system exists to track sentences served.
 Demands for such information have been mostly ignored by the Mexican government.
 Informal surveys of law enforcement regarding the results of such prosecution reveal an abysmal record.
 Approximately 85% of the cases appear to have never been prosecuted.
 The remaining cases appear to result in acquittals or vastly reduced sentences in comparison to what would have been the sentence in the United States.
-The Extradition Treaty bars future extradition once a “trial” has been conducted in either country and, regardless of the result, double jeopardy provisions generally bar subsequent prosecution in many US States if the suspect returns to the United States, regardless of the outcome in Mexico.
+The Extradition Treaty bars future extradition once a “trial” has been conducted in either country and, regardless of the result, double jeopardy provisions generally bar subsequent prosecution in multiple US States if the suspect returns to the United States, regardless of the outcome in Mexico.

 Additionally, even if extradition of the abductor is successful, it does not guarantee the return of an abducted child.
 Extended families of parental child abductors in Mexico, including aunts and grandparents, have also been able to tie up repatriation efforts, under the Hague Convention or Mexican family law, for years.